 Once adults are seen dispose of immediately as they can lay hundreds of eggs in the compost.
 The grubs that emerge from the eggs can cause severe damage as they eat the root of plants, causing a sudden collapse of the plants.

 Pots ferns, ivies, heucheras, polyanthus and strawberry in a container can also be severely affected by the grub.
 Lily beetles can often attack lily plants and must be dealt with quickly, as the grubs can be devastating, stripping leaves of plants and flowers within a few days.
-The brightly colour red beetle need to be handpicked off and then crushed underfoot to prevent them returning to the plant.
+The brightly colour red beetle need to be handpicked off and then crushed underfoot to prevent them from returning to the plant.

 The armoured plated pests literally eat at night and hide during the day, normally at the base of pots or trays.
 Their diets are usually dead material, but seedling may be eaten at the base of the plant.
 The evidence is circumstantial as it has never been proven that the damage they cause is actually caused by woodlice.